Skip to content

 The role of estrogens

-• Cardiovascular system (M and F): Estrogens have beneficial effects on the cardiovascular system by helping to maintain the flexibility of blood vessel walls and promoting vessel dilation.
+• Cardiovascular System (M and F): Estrogens have beneficial effects on the cardiovascular system by helping to maintain the flexibility of blood vessel walls and promoting vessel dilation.

 Estrogen in the menstrual cycle